-FPT_KYP_EXT.1.1 The TSF shall only store keys in non-volatile memory when wrapped, as specified in FCS_COP.1(d), or encrypted, as specified in FCS_COP.1(g) or FCS_COP.1(e), unless the key meets any one of following criteria [selection;
+FPT_KYP_EXT.1.1 The TSF shall only store keys in non-volatile memory when wrapped, as specified in FCS_COP.1(d) or encrypted, as specified in FCS_COP.1(g) unless the key meets any one of following criteria [selection;

-- The plaintext key is not part of the key chain as specified in FCS_KYC_EXT.1. - The plaintext key that will no longer provide access to the encrypted data after initial provisioning. - The plaintext key is a key split that is combined as specified in FCS_SMC_EXT.1, and the other half of the key split is either [selection: wrapped as specified in FCS_COP.1(d), encrypted as specified in FCS_COP.1(g) or FCS_COP.1(e), or derived and not stored in non-volatile memory.] - The plaintext key is stored on an external storage device for use as an authorization factor. - The plaintext key is used to [selection: wrap a key as specified in FCS_COP.1(d), encrypted as specified in FCS_COP.1(g) or FCS_COP.1(e)] that is already [selection: wrapped as specified in FCS_COP.1(d), encrypted as specified in FCS_COP.1(g) or FCS_COP.1(e)]]
+- The plaintext key is not part of the key chain as specified in FCS_KYC_EXT.2. - The plaintext key that will no longer provide access to the encrypted data after initial provisioning. - The plaintext key is a key split that is combined as specified in FMT_SMF.1, and the other half of the key split is either [selection: wrapped as specified in FCS_COP.1(d), encrypted as specified in FCS_COP.1(g), or derived and not stored in non-volatile memory.] - The plaintext key is stored on an external storage device for use as an authorization factor. - The plaintext key is used to [selection: wrap a key as specified in FCS_COP.1(d), encrypted as specified in FCS_COP.1(g)] that is already [selection: wrapped as specified in FCS_COP.1(d), encrypted as specified in FCS_COP.1(g)]]